PythonCoderUnicorn/Survival-Analysis/README.md

 # Survival-Analysis

-a repo for my learning of Survival Analysis in R from Coursera
+a repo for my learning of Survival Analysis in R from Coursera, taught by Imperial College London.